knallbumm/laufsteg/packages/docs/docs/docs/options.md

 - default: `5`

 The friction applied to the cells, after the user stopped dragging them.
 They start moving in the same speed they got released and then over time slowly adjust to the `animationSpeed`.
 This unitless value controls the duration this process takes.
 When given `0` they will stay at their drag-speed forever.
-The higher the value, they stop.
+The higher the value the faster the animation stops.

 For normal usecases a value between `5` and `10` looks fine.